Life with the Samsung Odyssey G9 49″ Monitor – my review

 The G9 settings menu allows you to set the high 240hz refresh rate

 To get your Samsung G9 running at 240hz, you need to use a DP cable and you need access to the G9’s onboard settings menu, which is where the refresh rate is set.
 To access the menu, use the little joystick/power button.
 Pushing the joystick up opens the settings menu.
 Refresh can be changed from there.
-Once you set it to 240hz, after the screen blanking and repainting windows 240hz will appear selected in windows properties and your NVIDIA control panel.

 NVIDIA Control panel resolution settings